Japan Winter Itinerary Part 1. Kanazawa Japan Guide

 Kanazawa Castle Park Light-Up event:

 Gyokusen ‘inmaru Garden within the Castle Park is illuminated on Fridays and Saturdays, September through February.
-Kenrokuen Garden is also illuminated for a few weeks during this time, so check out Kanazawa Garden website for the schedule if you are interested.
+Kenrokuen Garden is also illuminated for a few weeks during this time, so check out the Kanazawa Garden website for the schedule if you are interested.
 Free admission.

 21st Century Museum of Contemporary Art (金沢21世紀美術館, Kanazawa Nijūichiseiki Bijutsukan)